Hello, and welcome to Little Hands and Me Parenting Network!

-For the majority of her career she has worked with families in Saskatchewan and Alberta.
-She provided family support related to parent-child interaction and child development.
-Tanya believes that children need to feel safe, secure and love to grow and experience a world full of learning and exploring!
+For the majority of my career I have worked with families in Saskatchewan and Alberta.
+I provided family support related to parent-child interaction and child development.
+I believe that children need to feel safe, secure and love to grow and experience a world full of learning and exploring!

 - Certified Positive Discipline Parenting Educator